How To Leverage The Power of AI In Web Development?

 Key takeaway: AI-powered software development kits and environments are just around the corner.
 There are AI-powered automatic suggestion engines (for example Tabnine) that, according to users in Ideamotive, significantly boost the speed of coding.
 The technology will boost the coder’s productivity and reduce the time required to deliver the project.
 In the long term, it is possible not only to support developers but also designing the service to better fit the company’s needs.

 3. Automated testing and quality assurance

 Automated, AI-powered testing will not make all the existing software flawless nor will eliminate the need to assign the QA team to check every new piece.
 But reducing the time required to perform basic tests enables the team to hunt for more sophisticated and hidden bugs.
-When it comes to games it will end with better, more immersive and comprehensive experience.
-In a business software it will end with more reliable platforms that come with less crashes and more value for money.
+When it comes to games it will end with a better, more immersive, and comprehensive experience.
+In business software, it will end with more reliable platforms that come with fewer crashes and more value for money.

 Key takeaway: there are few things more annoying than bug-hunting, especially in large services with sophisticated frontend and supporting complicated operations.
 Publishing the software without extensive testing is a business suicide resulting in a massed customer outrage.
 On the other hand - elongated tests delay the delivery and result in well… customer outrage.
 AI can significantly support the process.

 Artificial intelligence is not only capable of processing gargantuan amounts of data - but it also does it fast.
 Fast enough in fact to deliver the real-time answers for multiple questions.
 In the case of web development, those questions are usually optimization and UX-related.
 Sample ones can be:

 What is the color that fits the visitor’s tastes the most?